liuxiao1468/DEnKF/README.md

 <p align="center">
 <img src = "img/KITTI.png" width ="800"/>
 </p>
 We assess the performance of state estimation using an 11-fold cross-validation withholding 1 trajectory at each time.
 We report the root mean squared error (RMSE), mean absolute error (MAE), and the standard KITTI benchmark metrics, the translational error (m/m), and the rotational error (deg/m).
 The error metrics are computed from the test trajectory over all subsequences of 100 timesteps, and all subsequences of 100, 200, 400, and 800 timesteps.
-Figure shows the performance of DEnKF and other differentiable filtering techniques.
-Note that lower error metrics can be obtained by imposing domain- and data-specific information, i.e., using stereo images, incorporating LiDAR, or applying SLAM and loop-closure related assumptions.
-However, we opt for the most commonly used setup when comparing filtering technique in a task-agnostic fashion to ensure fair and comparable evaluations.
+Figure above shows the performance of DEnKF and other differentiable filtering techniques, and the input images to the model.

 ### UR5 Task
 <p align="center">
 <img src = "img/UR5.png" width ="800"/>
 </p>
-The experimental results indicate that DEnKF and the other baseline DFs are capable of achieving domain adaptation by fine-tuning the simulation framework for real-world scenarios.
-Notably, the DEnKF with sim-to-real transfer achieves accurate state estimation, resulting in a reduction of 29% in MAE for joint angle space and 33% for end-effector (EE) positions when compared to the dPF-M-lrn.
+The experimental results of UR5 manipulation task indicate that DEnKF are capable of achieving domain adaptation by fine-tuning the simulation framework for real-world scenarios.
+Notably, the DEnKF with sim-to-real transfer achieves accurate state estimation, resulting in a reduction of 29% in MAE for joint angle space and 33% for end-effector (EE) positions when compared to the baselines.
 The DEnKF with sim-to-real transfer exhibits an average of 2.6cm offset (MAE) from the ground truth for EE positions across testing sequences.
-We further analyze the state tracking in EE space by visualizing the EE trajectories in 3D, as depicted in Figure, where the fine-tuned DEnKF is utilized to estimate the state with two real-robot test examples of action sequence ``pick up" and ``put down".
+We further analyze the state tracking in EE space by visualizing the EE trajectories in 3D, as depicted in Figure, where the fine-tuned DEnKF is utilized to estimate the state with two real-robot test examples of action sequence "pick up" and "put down".

 ## Citation
 * Please cite the paper if you used any materials from this repo, Thanks.